GregorR/style/STYLE.md

 problem is that the remaining 20% is so unrelated to good writing that it's maliciously bad advice, which hinders good writing instead of advancing it.

-Here are some commonly cited “rules” which specifically *ought to be broken*, because they actively hinder clarity for no reason:
+Here are some commonly cited “rules” that specifically *ought to be broken*, because they actively hinder clarity for no reason:

 1. **~~Never write “s's”.~~** It's fine and correct to use “s's” so long as